paulmillr/noble-secp256k1/README.md

 // Sync methods can be used now:
 // secp.sign(msgHash, privKey);

-// 2. node.js 18 and earlier, requires polyfilling globalThis.crypto
+// 2. node.js 18 and older, requires polyfilling globalThis.crypto
 import { webcrypto } from 'node:crypto';
 // @ts-ignore
 if (!globalThis.crypto) globalThis.crypto = webcrypto;